 If you want to travel outside Australia for any reason while you’re waiting for your Partner Visa to be approved, you’ll have to apply for a Bridging Visa B (subclass 020).
 When granted, this visa will supersede your Bridging Visa A (with the same work/study rights) and remain active until your Partner Visa is approved— but it still doesn’t mean that you can enjoy unlimited travel outside Australia.
 Your Bridging Visa B comes with a limited travel period based on the dates you requested and the information you provided in your application.
-It used to be that the travel period rarely exceeded 3 months, but I was just approved for 4 months and I’ve heard of people getting a travel period of up to 12 months under special circumstances.
+It used to be that the travel period rarely exceeded 3 months, but my first BVB was approved for 4 months and I recently had a second BVB granted for 12 months.
+Both of these were for personal travel!

 You might also be granted different entry rights with your Bridging Visa B. Some BVBs will allow multiple entries within the specified travel period, meaning you can travel in and out of Australia as much as you want, while others will only permit a single entry, meaning you’ll need to apply for a new Bridging Visa B if you want to leave Australia for a second time, even if it’s within the travel period.
-I was issued a BVB with multiple entries without specifically requesting it, but there is no guarantee— if you really need a long travel period or multiple entries on your BVB, you should specify this in your application and provide appropriate evidence to support your request.
+Both of my BVBs were issued with multiple entries even though I didn’t specifically request that, but there is no guarantee— if you really need a long travel period or multiple entries on your BVB, you should specify this in your application and provide appropriate evidence to support your request.